superstarlifter/doc/docs/how_to/view.md

 ## How to create a view

-A view is a group of columns from a collection or join.
-It is used to limit the number of columns in a collection.
+A view is a subset of the columns from a collection.

 To create a view:
 1. Right click ➔ **View Definitions**